futurepixels/futurepixels.co.uk/content/cv.md

 - Improved on boarding process enabling new team members to deploy code to production within first week
 - Worked with the business to use a release train system, which was later optimised to batch delivery achieving 1.5-hour code-to-production cycle across all environments - Eliminated single points of dependency by ensuring team members could perform all day-to-day tasks autonomously without having to rely on a single person - Developed product value strategy in collaboration with Product & Technology Chief Office to improve business impact
 - Collaborated with the team to create a skeleton framework for new Go services with automated setup via make commands to reduce ideation to production - Built a fuel price service in Go to display latest average petrol and diesel prices by surfacing the data from multiple resources
-- Contributed to defining company culture, particularly around engineer onboarding
+- Contributed to defining company culture, particularly around engineer on boarding

 <h3 class="sub-content-heading">First Utility / Shell Energy, 2015 - 2020<br><span>Lead software engineer</span></h3>